aws-samples/aws-modernization-with-docker/content/21_Build_images/30_run_application_locally.md

 You can optionally run `docker compose up -d` to run the same command in background.
 When you do that you can open Docker Desktop to visualize the logs.
 {{% /notice %}}

-## Run the application locally

-Run the following on any browser
+Run the following on any browser to test that our application works.

 * Insert records in database